Introduction

 Conclusion

-By 1 pm, we had isolated the failure mode, shipped a fix, and verified it didn’t introduce regressions.
+By 1pm, we had isolated the failure mode, shipped a fix, and verified it didn’t introduce regressions.
 The Company was able to go back to their customer with a clear explanation of what was happening, why it was intermittent, and what changed.
+Transparency and the speed of the fix helped rebuild trust quickly.